guserav/webengineering_chat_server/dummyConfigs/README.md

 All options for the database pool connection.
 The config object is passed plain to the database connection therefor it should have the form of the [specification](https://github.com/mysqljs/mysql#pool-options)

+## websocket

+- acceptOrigin a String or an array of string for the origins to accept for a websocket connection
 ## http
 All options related to the http server